by Jennifer Reece

 Anyone with information is being asked to contact the Stark County Sheriff's Office tip line at 330-430-3818 or at www.sheriff.co.stark.oh.us. by clicking on Jessie Davis Alert.

-Updated information on this case and the audio of the 911 calls placed to police can be found on the Web site.
+Editor's note: Updated information on this case and the audio of the 911 calls placed to police can be found at www.hudsonhubtimes.com.
 Reece is a reporter for the Hudson Hub-Times.

 Phone: 330-688-0088 ext.
 3145